rfahmed/Staged-Crowdfunding-BountyHack/README.md

 ## Current State

-The current iteration of the dapp is an interactive crowdfunding application between Alice (the creator of the crowdfunding campaign) and Bob (a member of the public) with up to 5 thresholds.
+The current iteration of the dapp is an interactive crowdfunding application between Alice (the creator of the crowdfunding campaign) and Bob (a member of the public) with up to 3 thresholds.

 ## Issues and Improvements

 * The application currently does not work with muliple Bobs.
 * Timeouts do not work
-* No web based graphical user interface exists.
-Everything runs in the command line.

 ## Instructions

-To run, first type `$ make build` to compile changes.
-Then `$ make run-alice` in one terminal and `$ make run-bob` in another terminal in the same directory.
+To run, please ensure you are in the "frontend" branch and run the command REACH_CONNECTOR_MODE=ALGO ./reach react (for Algorand).

 ## Debugging Information